avioli/blog/2017-12-19 ffmpeg-for-web-videos.md

 Today I found an amazing book/article by Addy Osmani - [Essential Image Optimizations](https://images.guide)

-It talks image optimisation on the web.
+It talks about image optimisation on the web in great detail.

 TIL about: [Guetzli](https://github.com/google/guetzli) - a slow perceptual JPEG encoder from Google.

-It made me consider again WebP as an alternative for supported browsers, which I should add to may workflow.
+It made me consider again WebP as an alternative for supported browsers, which I should add to my workflow.

 Also made me think and experiment with html5 videos: